|See also... Tourmaline Photos | Tourmaline Gemstones for Sale|

 What about tourmaline as a gem?
 Well, it's reasonably hard, has a moderate refractive index which give the cut stones warmth, and it comes in many colors.
 There is no cleavage to speak of, although crystals are often stressed perpendicular to the length, which can make cutting an adventure.
 If the colors are grayish and unsaturated or unpleasant, the stones are very inexpensive.
 If the colors are saturated and bright, they are very desirable and can get rather pricey.
 The most desirable colors include "Paraiba" blue; indicolite; teal; flawless watermelons or bicolors; rubellite; pink, especially "hot" pinks; chrome greens; and medium, bright greens.
 Like emeralds, moderate inclusions in some of the colors are considered acceptable, most notably hot pinks.
 Most bicolors are flawed also.
 Retail prices usually run from about $40 per carat to about $500 per carat, depending on color, clarity, and size, but can sometimes go considerably higher.
 Because of the crystal shapes they are found in, cut stones are often emerald cuts or the more elegant cushion cuts (especially the blues and greens).
 There are enough odd-shaped pieces found to supply most of the most common shapes however, such as rounds, pears, and ovals.
 The best color in pinks and rubellites is down the c-axis (unlike blues and greens) so they are less often cut into emerald cuts.
 Because of strong dichroism in the crystals, the color tones down the c-axis of many greens and blues are too olive, too dark (even black).
 The ends must be cut very steep on the pavilion to keep out this dark color.
 Round stones cut with this strong dichroism in them exhibit the famous "bowtie effect".
 This is sort of like an iron cross in shape, with one direction showing good color and the other direction showing poor color or no color at all.
 Like many gemstones on today's market, colors in tourmalines can sometimes be improved by heating or irradiating.
 Light pinks can go to rubellite red with irradiating, whereas dark stones of any color can sometimes be lightened to a more satisfactory saturation with heat.
 Heating does not always work for some reason though, and you always risk cracking the stones with this method.

 Some of the many places good gem tourmaline has come from: the state of Minas Gerais, Brazil (all colors) is still the largest producer today.
 If you ever get a chance to read about the huge find of enormous cranberry rubellites at the Jonas Mine near Itatiaia, do so.
-It's a very fascinating story; Afghanistan (beautiful greens and blues, some pinks); Nigeria (large reds and pinks, greens); Madagascar, Mozambique, Zambia and many of the southern African countries (all colors); Namibia has produced some beautiful blues, teals, and reds in recent years; Tanzania has produced gem dravite: "pumpkin" orange, light green, yellow, and true chrome; Russia, China, Viet Nam, India, and Sri Lanka have produced minor amounts.
+It's a very fascinating story; Afghanistan (beautiful greens and blues, some pinks).
+These continue to be available in some quantity, mostly through Pakistani dealers, despite the war-torn nature of the source; Pakistan itself seems to be experiencing a rising production; Nigeria (large reds and pinks, greens); Madagascar, Mozambique, Zambia and many of the southern African countries (all colors); Namibia has produced some beautiful blues, teals, and reds in recent years; Tanzania has produced gem dravite: "pumpkin" orange, light green, yellow, and true chrome, along with minor amounts of elbaite; Russia, China, Viet Nam, India, and Sri Lanka have produced minor amounts.
 Many of these localities have been written up at one time or another in GIA's publication, Gems and Gemology.
 Old copies of Mineralogical Record or Lapidary Journal, to name a couple of other sources can contain excellent articles on them as well.

 In the U.S., the states of Maine and California are famous for tourmalines.
 In fact, the oldest operating gem mine in the U.S. was opened shortly after a discovery of gem tourmaline crystals entangled in uprooted tree roots around 1812 by the Hamlin brothers.
 This mine later became the Mt.
 Mica mine near Paris, Maine.
 Maine has produced many very fine gem crystals over the years.
 It is especially noted for particularly fine greens and blues, but some pink and watermelon has been produced.
 Most of the discoveries have been minor in size, but an enormous pocket of some of the finest watermelon crystals ever discovered was found in the early 1970's at Newry's Plumbago Gem Pit.
 The company that mined it, Plumbago Mining Co., also reopened the old Mt.
 Mica Mine recently, with light success.
-An historic old mine known as the Berry Mine was vigorously and enthusiastically worked recently by Stephen Welch with excellent success.
-Well, it was successful in recovering some nice gem tourmaline, but apparently not enough to make it viable for long.
+An old mine known as the Berry Mine has been vigorously and enthusiastically worked recently by Stephen Welch with excellent success.
+Visit this exciting web site here: http://members.aol.com/Gemelbaite/BerryGemMine.html

 California brought tourmaline to light as early as the turn of the century.
 Two mines are primarily responsible for its fame: the Stewart Lithia Mine at Pala, and the Himalaya Mine at Mesa Grande.
 The Stewart is especially famous for its crystals of "bubble-gum" pink tourmalines and good lapidary-grade lepidolite (pink to purple lithium mica).
 Some small greens of decent hue have been found, as well as bi-colors, grayish-blues, achroite, and a small area of true cherry red rubellite.
 The Himalaya is famous for burgundy tones, yellow-greens, flawless bi-colors, and many beautiful crystal specimens.
 The Tourmaline Queen Mine at Pala produced a few excellent pockets of large "hot pink", crystals with dark blue "caps", or flat terminations.
 Not a lot of gem material came from these, but the crystals are among the most beautiful in the world.
 The Pala Chief and a number of smaller mines have produced small amounts of pink and other colors, plus numerous gem beryls and gem spodumene (kunzite).
 The Little Three Mine at Ramona has produced dark greens and other tones in small quantities.